SereDef/seredef.github.io/_pages/about.md

 ---

 Hi!
-This is a little personal website collecting some of the projects I have been working on as part of my PhD (or just for the fun of it).
+This is a little personal website collecting some of the projects I have been working on as part of my PhD (or just for the fun of it). \
 If you nose around here, you can find academic publications, little software and web applications, talks, tutorials and loads of interactive notebooks and other (big and small) analyses that I have been playing around with.

-If you have any questions or just want to have a nice chat, please write me on Linkedin or just drop me an email.
+If you have any questions, notes, suggestions or just want to have a chat, please contact me on LinkedIn or just drop me an email.

 Latest projects
 ======